-Now I used chicken breast this time, as the recipe suggested, but as I imagined it was going to be dry, and it was.
-So I will now substitute the breast for chicken thighs, but you use what you like, I just don't like chicken breast.
-Also the laksa paste I used was not very spicy, so once I add the coconut milk, in the future I will taste for spiciness and add extra red chillies if required.
+The original recipe used chicken breast, but I just don't like chicken breast, I find it dry and stringy in soups, but if you prefer chicken breast, use it.
+Also the laksa paste I used was not very spicy, so once I add the coconut milk, I taste for spiciness and add extra red chillies if required.

 This is a soup, yes, however it is also a meal in itself, with the noodles and other sides, you really don't need anything else.
 The recipe states 50g beans sprouts, but as my family love them they wanted more, so 50g is a guide only.
 I loved the mint leaves, coriander and spring onions, actually I loved everything that went into this soup.

 Also I know you fry some shallots here, but please buy some store bought fried shallots, they add a nice crunch to the dish.
 You'll find them in the Asian food section in your supermarket.

 3 cups coconut milk

 1-2 red chillies, halved, optional

 4 fried bean curd puffs, thickly sliced, optional